Skip to main content

 Laing

-Bicol Region specialty - taro leaves cooked in coconut milk with chili peppers, shrimp paste, and pork.
-Spicy, creamy, and distinctly Bicolano.
+A Bicol specialty of taro leaves slow-cooked in coconut milk with chili, shrimp paste, and pork.
+Creamy and properly spicy, it tells you right away you're in Bicolano territory.

 Allergens: